Holdway History, Family Crest & Coats of Arms

 Some of the Holdway family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Holdway family to the New World and Oceana
+Migration of the Holdway family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
-Research into passenger and immigration lists has revealed some of the very first Holdways to arrive in North America: Dorothy Hollway settled in Barbados in 1663; with William her husband; William Holloway settled in Maryland in 1775; Eadie Holloway settled with Elizabeth and Joe in Virginia in 1635.
+Research into passenger and immigration lists has revealed some of the very first Holdways to arrive in North America: Dorothy Hollway settled in Barbados in 1663 with William, her husband; William Holloway settled in Maryland in 1775; Eadie Holloway settled with Elizabeth and Joe in Virginia in 1635.